Edit Source Strings Online

 Each update from the original source text is logged: the user can see the different versions in the history tab.
 If the source string is not updated, the history tab will be empty.

-If TM Auto fill-ups are enabled and the updated source text matches an existing source text in Translation Memory or the Translation Memory group, then the translation will be filled in automatically.
+If TM Auto fill-ups are enabled and the updated source text a. is not translated and b. matches an existing source text in Translation Memory or the Translation Memory group, then the translation will be filled in automatically.

 If the user changes the source text by deleting all text, then the Save button is disabled.